"Barcodes" for continuous maps and a brief introduction to Alternative Morse Theory: About proofs

 \end{proposition} Unless obvious to the reader, details on the description of $\iota$ and $\pi$ and on the proof of this proposition can be found in \cite {Bu2}.

 In view of this Proposition (\ref{P51}) for any $x', x, y, y', \ x' < x< y < y' $ one has the commutative diagrams

 both cartesian and co-cartesian with the horizontal arrows surjective and the vertical arrows injective.
-This implies (exercise left to the reader) the commutation of the direct and inverse limit stated below. \begin {obs} \ The canonical map below is an isomorphism
+This implies (exercise left to the reader) the commutation of the direct and inverse limits stated as Observation \ref {O2}, cf (\cite {Bu3}). \begin {obs} \ The diagram above induces a canonical isomorphism

 \end{obs}